This post contains affiliate links. Read my disclosure here.

 Turns out, @North Bar is in a less traffic area of the city so the owner relies on people renting it out or hosting things like comedy shows.
 I found the bar on Peerspace and coordinated via the Peerspace Messages with the owner of the bar to see if I could come see the space before booking.
 I also did this with another venue, which didn’t end up fitting our needs.
 Upon entering the bar, I knew it would be perfect for our ‘20s party needs (plus, it was a lot cheaper than the other venues).
 The great thing about booking a venue on Peerspace too is that you’re able to bring in food and decorations and make the space truly your own, which really appealed me.
 The booking process reminded me actually a lot of AirBnB and I paid for everything upfront.
 In the days leading up to the party, I coordinated with the owner, Jim, on music and what to display on the TVs in the bar (old black and white TV shows and movies!).
 He also okayed me to come in a few hours early to set up all the decorations.

 I truly believe a good party touches on all the little details.
 With the help of my two friends, we got @North Bar to transform to the ‘20s.
-I had ordered gold metallic balloons and the standard “3” and “0” gold balloons from Etsy, gold streamers for a makeshift photo booth background from Amazon, photo booth props from Michael’s and put together some cute little signage in gold frames to place on the bar.
+I had ordered gold metallic balloons and the standard “3” and “0” gold balloons, gold streamers for a makeshift photo booth background, photo booth props and put together some cute little signage in gold frames to place on the bar.

 Even better, everyone dressed up for the theme!
-I rented my dress from Rent the Runway (can’t say enough good things about the company) and purchased my headband from Amazon for $10.
+Mostly everyone I talked to believe it or not purchased their attire on Amazon.
+I personally rented my dress from Rent the Runway (can’t say enough good things about the company) and purchased my headband from Amazon.
 I was honestly super impressed by the quality of the headband!